Treaty of Rapallo (1920): Aftermath

 A significant portion of the Treaty of Rapallo consisted of provisions regulating the status of Italians in the Kingdom of Serbs, Croats and Slovenes, but their number was low, estimated to be several hundred.
 On the other hand, the addition of the new Italian territory meant the addition of about a half a million South Slavs (mostly Slovenes and Croats) to the country's population.
 Even though the extent of the Italian territorial expansion was reduced in comparison to that promised by the Treaty of London, the Italian military was satisfied with the defensible land border and the naval facilities in Pula.
 It thought of Dalmatia as problematic to defend and primarily wanted to deny it to the Russian Empire, but the Russian threat was no longer a realistic prospect since the 1917 October Revolution.
 Politically, an agreement similar to the Treaty of Rapallo was likely possible at the Paris Peace Conference.
-However, the inability of the Italian delegation at that conference to enforce the Treaty of London, and annex Rijeka, fueled the nationalistic myth of the mutilated victory.
+However, the inability of the Italian delegation at that conference to enforce the Treaty of London, and annex Rijeka, fuelled the nationalistic myth of the mutilated victory.
 Following the Treaty of Rapallo, the myth persisted and the perception of political failure weakened liberal politicians.